Migrants on the Margins

 Fieldwork photo from Harare, Zimbabwe by Laurence Ivil.

-However we have highlighted just some of the challenges Sabina, Arunachalam, Tawanda and Halgan face within these comics.
+We have tried to highlight within these comics, just some of the challenges Sabina, Arunachalam, Tawanda and Halgan face.
 Their stories reflect and amplify the experience of millions of people who move and live in underserved communities across Africa and Asia, and beyond.

-Fieldwork photo from Hargeisa, Somaliland by Benjamin Dix.
+Fieldwork photo from Hargeisa, Somaliland by Benjamin Worku-Dix.